How to Prepare for a Flawless Sew-In Installation

-There are three things women get excited about after a long work week Friday, happy hour, and the day she pampers herself.
+There are three things women get excited about after a long work week Friday, happy hour, and the day she pampers herself with a sew in.

 We might even throw in a little Gucci or Private Label as icing on top!